 - Likelihood the project will contribute to the quality of the research and instructional program in the faculty member's discipline and/or to the implementation of the College and University's strategic plans

-- Quality of academic products in relation to the field and years of academic service
+- Quality, quantity, and consistency of academic products in relation to the field and years of academic service